 "It was just an undeniable opportunity," she tells A.frame.
 "He hasn't made a film for upward of 15, 16 years.
 And it's not because he's lazy.
 It's because he wants to make sure that he can make something which is going to have fully expressed what he wants to say.
 I think this is definitely that."

-"I look for the great noble failure, I think, at this point in my life," considers Blanchett.
+"I look for the great noble failure, I think, at this point in my life," says Blanchett.
 "When I began reading the script [for TÁR], I fortunately have a 26-volume edition of the Oxford English Dictionary.
 And I had to look up every term until, after about the third page, I put it away, and I went, 'There's an incredible rhythm happening here.
 And, in fact, I don't need to know any of this.'
 I found a subterranean connection that I still don't understand fully.
 Maybe I don't ever want to understand it; I just want the reverberations to be with me forever."

 "But I thought, 'I am going to have to do a lot of work in order to get the audience to feel the same way,' to understand that this woman knows her onions.
 Which I found thrilling and terrifying at the same time."